-- 14. For purposes of this HKSAE, the following terms have the meanings attributed below:7 - (a) Applicable criteria The criteria used by the entity to quantify and report its emissions in the GHG statement. - (b) Assertions Representations by the entity, explicit or otherwise, that are embodied in the GHG statement, as used by the practitioner to consider the different types of potential misstatements that may occur. - (c) Base year A specific year or an average over multiple years against which an entity's emissions are compared over time. - (d) Cap and trade A system that sets overall emissions limits, allocates emissions allowances to participants, and allows them to trade allowances and emission credits with each other.
+- 14. For purposes of this HKSAE, the following terms have the meanings attributed below:8 - (a) Applicable criteria The criteria used by the entity to quantify and report its emissions in the GHG statement. - (b) Assertions Representations by the entity, explicit or otherwise, that are embodied in the GHG statement, as used by the practitioner to consider the different types of potential misstatements that may occur.